 Our next stop was to try salted dried cod.
 Since the cod eaten in Portugal comes from Scandinavia, it is typically dried.
 We went upstairs and GB brought us some vegetable soups, fried cod sandwiches, and a bottle of Vinho Verde (my favorite Portuguese wine).
 I had cod several times already in Portugal and didn’t even realize it was dried because it was still moist and flavorful.

-Next up on our Porto food tour, we tried what I would describe as something similar to an empanada.
+Next up on our Porto food and wine tasting tour, we tried what I would describe as something similar to an empanada.
 I love empanadas and enjoyed this one too.
 The Portuguese really know how to make pastries.
 We had a beef one, but they also had a vegetarian version.

 Then we went to another small local place to try the ham and brown bread.
 As you can imagine the ham was delicious.
 The brown bread tasted different yet familiar.
 I asked GB about it and he told me that it had cornmeal in it.
 Then I realized it tasted like cornbread, which really went well with the ham.
 We also had a pitcher of Vinho Verde which we drank out of ceramic cups.
 That felt a little weird, but the wine still tasted great!